-Rusty LeBlanc accepted the position as Executive Assistant to Gordon McKernan in 2011.
+Rusty LeBlanc accepted the position as Executive Officer to Gordon McKernan in 2011.

 With over 25 years of experience providing executive level assistance, Rusty has had the opportunity to work closely with several of the most respected and talented professionals in Baton Rouge.